rayhog/aviator-jekyll-template/_api/support_3.9.md

 position: 3.9
 type:
 description: >-
-  You can access support data from the SUPPORT_STAGE and SUPPORT_POLICY nodes, which are connected to Software and Hardware.
+  You can access support data from the `SUPPORT_STAGE` and `SUPPORT_POLICY` nodes, which are connected to software and hardware.

 content_markdown: >-
   Typically, software and hardware are supported by the vendor or manufacturer.
 In Technopedia, this support is identified in the `SUPPORT_STAGE` node, which refers to the type of support.
 The definition attribute provides more detailed information about applicability and timelines.